lavrenov/webserver-install-script/README.md

 ## System requirements

-The script is tested on Ubuntu 16.04, Ubuntu 18.04
+The script is tested on Ubuntu 18.04

 ## What does this script install?